Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 To begin the discussion process, add the `S: Undergoing Maintainer Discussion` tag.
 The maintainer should then create a Topic in the `PR Reviews` Discourse Category with the PR's name, number, link, and appropriate tags.

-Discussion can then proceed with maintainers and admins giving opinions and coming to a conclusion or compromise.
+Discussion can then proceed with maintainers and admins sharing their opinions and reaching a conclusion or compromise.

 Votes started on a PR that affects a game area controlled by a maintainer workgroup must reach a supermajority (66%) instead of a simple majority.